top of page

 • 2 min read

 So maybe you've seen my creative work; the designs, and photoshoots.
-Maybe you know that I ghostwrite, or which brands I'm managing on social media if we're really close.
+Maybe you know that I ghostwrite, or which brands I'm managing on social media, if we're really close.
 But how did I get here?
 What motivates me, empowers me, and keeps me focused?
-I'll let you in: I seek wisdom from well-written individuals that are not afraid to share their successes, failures, and research.
+I'll let you in: I seek wisdom from well-written individuals who are not afraid to share their successes, failures, and research.

-• Three books center on friendship (although, almost every book can probably improve this area of our lives to some degree).
-The books in this list left me emboldened to embrace the murky waters that friendships, and life, at whatever age can bring.
+• Three books center on friendship (although almost every book can probably improve this area of our lives to some degree).
+The authors in this list left me emboldened to embrace the murky waters that friendships and life, at whatever age, can bring.

 • Nine books are shelved under a list I'm calling "Living Intentionally."
-Common themes throughout the nine books under this list are:
+Common themes throughout the nine writings under this list are:

-• Tapping into your best self creatively, professionally, and personally, and
+• Tapping into your best self creatively, professionally, and personally.

 • How to navigate living a life of purpose with passion, discernment, and motivation.